astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 planet Vulcan is shown as orbiting closer to the Sun than Mercury.
 See [Library of Congress](https://www.loc.gov/resource/g3180.ct003790) for more details.
 ```

+Need to add material to explain why Mercury precesses.

 ## Gravitational Lensing

 If objects, including photons, really follow the paths through